 Each serious adverse event report received from the investigator through PPD Pharmacovigilance will be evaluated by Gilead Sciences Drug Safety and Public Health (DSPH).
 Gilead Sciences DSPH will assess the seriousness of the event (see Section 8.1.2), the expectedness of the event (see Section 8.1.3), and the relationship to participation in the study (see Section 8.5).
-For regulatory reporting purposes, expectedness will be determined by Gilead Sciences using reference safety information specified in the investigator brochure and the event will be classified as related if either the investigator or Gilead Sciences determines that the event may be related to the study drug (see Section 8.5).
+For regulatory reporting purposes, Gilead Sciences will determine expectedness relating to idelalisib using reference safety information specified in the idelalisib investigator brochure and the event will be classified as related if either the investigator or Gilead Sciences determines that the event may be related to the study drug (see Section 8.5).